worg/koa-proxy2/README.md

 use angular and nginx to develop web project, it make me feel helpless when communicate with real backend API through nginx, while I only mock static server, proxy server not included.
 To avoid directly modify the code in the nginx server, maybe mock proxy with nodejs become necessary.

 ## Usage
+For some reason, you must use body parse middleware now, like `koa-body` or something else, and will relieve the limitation next important version.

 Till now, only two options provided:

 ```javascript